jmstipanowich/MovieRecommendations/README.md

 ## Business Problem

 In this project, I am acting as a data scientist in a research lab at the University of Minnesota to build a recommendation system that recommends highly rated movies to people in the University of Minnesota area based on some past information and opinions on great movies expressed by these people.
 The project contains both modeling and function built-out methods for getting movie recommendations.
-I want to use a collaborative filtering user-based method to define movie recommendations for the people in this area.
-That means that the opinions of the movie raters involved in the experiment may affect the resulting recommendations for the other movie raters in the experiment.
+I want to use a collaborative filtering method to define movie recommendations for the people in this area.
 I plan to uncover 5 new movie recommendations for any person to watch involved in my experiment using my specific recommendation system algorithms for them each individually.

 ## The Data